immich-app/immich/docs/docs/features/ml-hardware-acceleration.md

 Once this is done, you can redeploy the `immich-machine-learning` container.

 :::info
 You can confirm the device is being recognized and used by checking its utilization (via `nvtop` for CUDA, `intel_gpu_top` for OpenVINO, etc.).
-You can also enable debug logging by setting `LOG_LEVEL=debug` in the `.env` file and restarting the `immich-machine-learning` container.
+You can also enable debug logging by setting `IMMICH_LOG_LEVEL=debug` in the `.env` file and restarting the `immich-machine-learning` container.
 When a Smart Search or Face Detection job begins, you should see a log for `Available ORT providers` containing the relevant provider.
 In the case of ARM NN, the absence of a `Could not load ANN shared libraries` log entry means it loaded successfully.
 :::

 [hw-file]: https://github.com/immich-app/immich/releases/latest/download/hwaccel.ml.yml